 Adventure awaits!
-In 2020, Latvia and Estonia joined Lithuania as part of the Eurail family, so you can now travel across all 3 Baltic countries with your Pass.
+Back in 2020, Latvia and Estonia joined Lithuania as part of the Eurail family, so you can now travel across all 3 Baltic countries with your Pass.
 From stunning natural landscapes and UNESCO World Heritage Sites to unique and exciting meals and traditions, the Baltics offer adventure-seekers a whole new world to discover.

 Some trains in the Baltics run with limited schedules or only on certain days, so make sure to take a close look at the schedules to make sure you know which trains run and when.

 This centrally located city is the perfect first stop on your tour through the Baltics.
-Once a temporary capital of Lithuania, the vibrant Kaunas will be the 2022 European Capital of Culture.
+Once a temporary capital of Lithuania, the vibrant Kaunas was the 2022 European Capital of Culture.
 Once you're there, it'll be easy to see why.
 Here you can explore medieval architecture, quirky museums, and lively pedestrian streets, all set at the confluence of the Neris and Nemunas rivers.

 The coastal city of Klaipėda offers a glimpse into Lithuania's past with a stroll through the city center.
 The German influence is prominent in the city's half-timbered buildings.
 You'll find art all around you in Klaipėda.
-The city itself is peppered with sculptures big and small and even has a sculpture park dedicated to the art form.
+The city is peppered with big and small sculptures and even has a sculpture park dedicated to the art form.

-A must-see for anyone visiting Lithuania, the capital of Vilnius is a jumping-off point for travelers who want to get off the beaten path.
+A must-see for anyone visiting Lithuania, the capital of Vilnius, is a jumping-off point for travelers who want to get off the beaten path.
 Don't be fooled by the large medieval old town (one of Europe's largest) or the numerous parks and green spaces that make the city almost blend in with nature; Vilnius is a very modern city.

 Here, you'll find all sorts of trendy bars and restaurants and unique activities, like hot-air ballooning over the city center.

-Check out the iconic Church Hill where you'll encounter churches of four different denominations all in close proximity to one another.
+Check out the iconic Church Hill, where you'll encounter churches of four different denominations, all in close proximity to one another.
 Daugavpils is also home to a prominent theater and many artisan ceramic workshops.

 Riga is a diverse and delightful experience with secrets waiting to be discovered around every corner.
-The Old Town is a walk through history with buildings boasting features ranging from medieval to art nouveau.
+The Old Town is a walk-through history with buildings boasting features ranging from medieval to art nouveau.
 Serious history buffs can check out the Museum of the Occupation, an exhibit detailing the timeline of Latvia's various occupations over the years and its subsequent resurgence as an independent country.

 Nature-lovers rejoice.
-Situated on the Gauja river valley, Sigulda provides a beautiful backdrop for hiking and exploring its old, expansive forests.
+Situated on the Gauja River valley, Sigulda provides a beautiful backdrop for hiking and exploring its old, expansive forests.
 As you walk among the ruins of castles, you'll imagine how the nobility of a time gone by enjoyed a quiet life among the stunning landscapes.
 If you're there in June, don't miss the open-air Opera Festival.

-Adrenaline junkies won’t feel like strangers in Sigulda either.
+Adrenaline junkies won’t feel like strangers in Sigulda, either.
 You can try out bobsledding in winter or bungee jumping in summer…if you dare.